 insomnia; depression; eczema; acne; psoriasis; children's diseases.

 practices Acupuncture and Chinese

-Herbal Medicine at the Haelan Clinic on Saturdays.
+Herbal Medicine at the Haelan Clinic on weekdays.
 He also uses acupuncture combined

 with herbs to help people to stop